 partners, and is self-lubricating and self-cleaning.
 As such, i The procedure is very suitable for patients who have a have a very small penis, e.g., due to an orchiectomy.
 It is can also be used as corrective surgery for patients with inadequate vaginal depth after penile inversion SRS.
 However, although the procedure is well proven, both the cost and medical risks are higher than the penile inversion procedure because of its more complex and intrusive nature.

 In Thailand - where nearly as many SRS procedures are performed annually as the rest of the world put together - most surgeons use a scrotal inversion procedure.
 Instead of the penis, they use the scrotum to create a vagina.
-A big advantage is that the scrotal skin can be stretched, so a small penis is less likely to affect vaginal depth unless an orchidectomy (castration) has already been performed.
-During the surgery the surgeon will remove the hair follicles from the scrotal skin, so electrolysis is not required.
+A major advantage is that the scrotal skin can be stretched, so a small penis is less likely to affect vaginal depth unless an orchidectomy (castration) has already been performed.
+During the surgery the surgeon will remove the hair follicles from the scrotal skin, so electrolysis is not required - but subsequent hair growth their vagina is reported by some patients.
 The surgeon will try not to remove the bulbourethral glands (Cowper's gland's) as these help to provide lubrication during sexual arousal.
 Immediately after surgery, 15 cm (6 inches) of vaginal depth is typical, and 18-19 cm (7 inches) common.
 Post-surgery dilation is still required to maintain depth, but it's slightly less demanding than penile inversion where the dilation is often trying to increase vaginal depth.
 Although the penile inversion procedure is clearly considered in medical publications to be a superior and and more advanced procedure, there is no doubt that Thai surgeons are consistently achieving excellent results with this technique.

 Penile Peritoneal Vaginoplasty (PPV) The peritoneal pull through procedure was originally developed in India in the 1960's as the 'Davydov technique', to help natal cis women who were born without a vagina.
 The peritoneum is basically a bag of loose tissue that encircles the inside of the abdomen and holds the guts in place, and it is very similar in characteristics to the lining of a vagina.
 It surprisingly took nearly 60 years before it was realised that a variant of this procedure could be applied to sex-reassignment surgery.
 This procedure uses a small amount of penile inversion combined with a peritoneum pull through technique to create the neovaginal canal.
 Essentially the outer labia and visible vagina is made using penile and scrotal skin whilst the inner vaginal canal is made using the peritoneal.